a-watkin/flask-hangman/README.md

-# Starting point for flask projects
+# Flask hangman

+This is very rough.